How to Choose a Registered Agent Service

 Cost considerations for nonprofits

-While budget constraints often influence decisions, annual registered agent fees typically range from $100 to $300 per state.
+While budget constraints often influence decisions, focusing solely on price might compromise service quality.
+Annual registered agent fees typically range from $100 to $300 per state.
+Some providers offer multi-year discounts, making long-term commitments more economical.

 Consider these factors when evaluating costs: